Fake Injector: How to Recognize an Unqualified Injector Before Treatment: Complete Guide

 We regularly see cases of aesthetic injection scams or illegal aesthetic injections that could have been avoided.
 Before any injection, it is essential that you verify your practitioner is a qualified doctor, that they practice in a regulated setting, and that they can show you photos of their own patients before and after.

 The lowest price should never be your selection criterion.
 If you have already been the victim of an unqualified injector, know that solutions exist to correct the damage and restore a harmonious gaze.
-I will accompany you with the same rigor and attention to detail that I bring to all my surgical procedures.
+I will accompany you with the same rigor and attention to detail that I bring to all my oculoplastic surgery procedures.

 What is a fake injector in aesthetic medicine?